dendronhq/dendron-blog/notes/blog.md

 This is the Dendron Blog.

-Dendron helps developers organize information at scale.
+Dendron helps developers organize and make use of their own information.

 This blog is where we share our learnings and reflections from our journey!